gboeing/ppd534/assessments/group-assignments.md

 See the schedule in the syllabus for all due dates, expectations, and policies.
 Group exercises need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.
 You will be graded on your adherence to *all* the instructions, so please read the instructions carefully.

+Group exercises leverage your diversity of skills and life experiences.
+We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
+Organize, collaborate, and communicate proactively with one another.
+There will be a formal group peer review at the end of the semester to help determine your final grade.
+See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

 # Group Assignment 1: Collecting Data

 This course's final project requires you to identify a research question, collect data, analyze it, and discuss how your findings answer the question.